The Cider House Rules | 1999

 The exterior is Ventfort Hall, 104 Walker Street, Lenox, south of Pittsfield in western Massachusetts.
 Built in 1893 as a summer cottage for Sarah Morgan the sister of millionaire J Pierpont Morgan, the faux-Jacobean mansion now houses the Gilded Age Museum.

 The interior is Northampton State Hospital, 1 Prince Street, Northampton.
 Although a bit ramshackle, the facility contained authentic period details, but the real clincher for filming was a law peculiar to Massachusetts.
 ‘Fee-free locations’ says that if the State owns a property, it can be used as a location for free.
 Neil Jordan’s 1999 drama In Dreams had just filmed in the hospital, courtesy of the same law.
+In 2006, the complex was finally demolished.

 Having grown up in the orphanage, Homer Wells (Tobey Maguire) heads off to see the world, ending up at ‘Ocean View Orchard’, which is Scott Farm, 707 Kipling Road, Dummerston, about 30 miles north of Northampton, in Brattleboro, over the border in Vermont.